fionaeliza/fionaeliza.github.io/README.md

 <h3><a href="https://www.kaggle.com/fionaeliza/code?scroll=true">Fiona Dean's Kaggle Notebooks</a></h3>

-If you would like to run either of these in a python environment, I have my kaggle profile linked below.
+If you would like to run either of these in a python environment, I have my kaggle profile as linked.
 </html>